Lead STEM specialisation

 $950 per person.
 Membership includes access to the foundational two-day workshop, one full-day masterclass per term and expert online workshops and collaboration with like-minded colleagues.

 NB: Your school will be invoiced by the IMPACT Centre after the foundational two-day workshop.
-You may need to fund TRS to attend the workshop and future masterclasses.
+You may need to fund Teacher Relief Scheme to attend the workshop and future masterclasses.
 You may also need to fund travel and accommodation expenses if your school is located outside of Brisbane.